Updated for 2023

 750 S. Santa Anita Ave., South El Monte, CA 91733

 Legg Lake in Whittier Narrows Recreation Area is a good place to try out fishing — especially if you’re not sure if your family will enjoy it — because, in addition to fishing, the recreation area has a number of other fun things to do.
 Available activities include hiking trails, children’s play areas, baseball fields, and much more.
 The lake is stocked with various kinds of fish including rainbow trout, bass, and more.

 Prado Regional Park

 16700 S. Euclid Ave., Chino, CA 91708

 Prado Regional Park is home to a 60-acre lake, as well as a campground, pedal boat rental facility, children’s playground, disc golf course, and more.
 Both experienced and novice anglers frequent Prado.
 The lake is stocked with trout from November to April and catfish from May to September.
 A state fishing license is required.
 Fishing workshops and derbies are also offered throughout the year.
 Check the website for additional details.

 Castaic Lake State Recreation Area

 32132 Castaic Lake Dr., Castaic, CA 91384

-There are two main areas there — the lower lake and the upper lake.
-Castaic Lake also has a 24-hour Fishing Pier available.
+There are two main areas at Castaic Lake — the lower lake and the upper lake.
+It also has a 24-hour Fishing Pier available.
 On-site you’ll also find a campground and picnic areas, making this a popular spot for families to spend some time, as well as a location where you can rent any equipment you may need.
 The lake is stocked with trout, catfish, and bass.
 Be sure to check the website for all applicable fishing rules.

 Stearns Wharf Bait and Tackle

 230 #B Stearns Wharf, Santa Barbara, CA 93101

 If you feel like driving up to Santa Barbara for the day, cast your line at Stearns Wharf.
 Fishing is free there, and you’ll find Stearns Wharf Bait and Tackle will have everything you may need.
 You can rent rods there if you don’t have your own.

 Go Fishing in Orange County